 Canals of Paris

-We rode Vélib bikes around the basin last Saturday evening, and we were amazed at all of the activity going on; the joint was jumping.
-There were elbow-to-elbow picnics along the quays, some groups were students or friends from work getting together to share a night off, and others were young families from the apartments surrounding the basin.
-People played boules; little kids ran around the playgrounds, and crowds were overflowing the trendy bars, like the Bar Ourcq on Quai de la Loire.
-It was quite a scene, and when we settled down on our back deck for dinner, we had front row seats for people watching.
+We rode Vélib bikes around the basin last Saturday evening, and we were amazed at all the activity; the joint was jumping.
+There were elbow-to-elbow picnics along the quays, friends getting together to share a night off, and young families from the apartments surrounding the basin.
+People played boules; little kids ran around the playgrounds, and crowds overflowed the trendy bars, like the Bar Ourcq on Quai de la Loire.
+It was quite a scene, and when we settled down on our back deck for dinner, we had front-row seats for people-watching.

-With the two movie theaters on opposite sides of the water linked by a "floating bridge," a 38-meter barge that offers concerts, operas, or just a drink overlooking the water, electric boats that you can rent to putter around the basin or off-road bike paths that will take you along the Canal de l'Ourcq almost all the way to Meaux, plus the Parc de la Villette and the Paris Plage, summer at the Bassin de la Villette offers more things to do than you can shake a stick at.
+With the two movie theaters on opposite sides of the water linked by a "floating bridge," a 38-meter barge that offers concerts and operas, or just a drink on its deck, electric boats that you can rent to putter around the basin or off-road bike paths that will take you along the Canal de l'Ourcq almost to Meaux, plus the Parc de la Villette and the Paris Plage, summer at the Bassin de la Villette offers more things to do than you can shake a stick at.

-While still enjoying this neighborhood's atmosphere from our deck at 11:30 that night, we heard a woman singing traditional French songs, and the sound of her voice was coming closer and closer.
-A trip boat exited the lock, and we realized that the woman was singing from the front deck.
+While still enjoying this neighborhood's atmosphere from our deck at 11:30 that night, we heard a woman singing traditional French songs, and her voice was coming closer and closer.
+Finally, a trip boat exited the lock, and we realized that the woman was singing from the front deck.
 Her voice was lovely and floated out onto the night air.
-There weren't more than ten people on board counting the crew, and those that had bought a 15 euro ticket had enjoyed a private cruise along the Canal Saint-Martin with street scenes of Paris rolling by at a snail's pace on a warm Saturday night.
+At most, ten people were on board, counting the crew, and those who had bought a 15 euro ticket had enjoyed a cruise along the Canal Saint-Martin with street scenes of Paris rolling by at a snail's pace on a warm Saturday night.
 This is a new cruise that Canauxrama just started.
 They leave the Arsenal at 9 pm and get to La Villette at 11:30.
 It would be a lovely way to spend an evening in Paris.

 La Fête de la Musique